DataDog/yubikey/docs/optional.md

 will be used while `git dd-commit` and `git dd-tag` will use the one in the YubiKey.

-## Configure another computer to use a configured Yubikey
+## Configure another computer to use a configured YubiKey

 On the second computer you need to:

+* `gpg --import` your copy of your public key stored in your password manager.

 * Install pinentry-mac: `brew install pinentry-mac`